Aayush-eng256/sigma-demo/README.md

 # sigma-demo
-This is a demo for git and GitHub class
+This is a demo for git and GitHub class.
+  # Teacher
+  Shradha Khapra
+  # Student
+  Aayush Ranjan
+  # friens
+  mr